tdashton/thermoRaspberryPi/README.md

 ## Client
 The client is configured and started on the RaspberryPi / server reading the temperatures and sends the data it collects to the Collector.

+## Collector
+to be done.
+To allow two way communication between the client(s) and the server so the relay to control the thermostat can be toggled.